 So many of you out there know of Severus Snape the Potions instructor from Harry Potter.
 He is first depicted as a mean, bulling, horrible teacher who dislikes Harry with a fiery passion.

-Harry thinks Severus is a truly evil character, but it is later revealed that Snape is one that you can trust secretly helping and aiding Harry, working as a double agent against Voldemort.
+Harry thinks Snape is a truly evil character, but it is later revealed that Snape is secretly helping and aiding Harry, working as a double agent against Voldemort.

 He loved Harry’s mother Lily, and tried to do everything in his power to protect her.
 Loving her ’till he died.